sshiling/42-fillit/README.md

 ```

 #### In this project I used:
-• reading from the standard input and from the file
+• reading from the standard input and from the file <br />
-• backtracking algorithm
+• backtracking algorithm <br />
-• recursion
+• recursion <br />